jhumelsine/jhumelsine.github.io/_posts/2025-10-15-singleton.md

 >* Encapsulated "just-in-time initialization" or "initialization on first use".

 # Single Instance
-There are valid domain model situations for which we would desire no more than one instance for a class, such as the system clock, the file system, a repository, etc.
+There are valid domain model situations for which we would desire no more than one instance for a class, such as the System Clock, the File System, a Data Repository, etc.

 # Considering Static Methods
 Static methods are already associated with the class rather than an instance of the class.
 That is, for most Object-Oriented (OO) languages, we can access a static method without having to do so via an instance of the class.
 Static attributes, which are associated with the class rather than an instance of the class, are also accessible without the need for an instance of the class.
 Isn’t making everything static already a type of Singleton?